Forthoney/mooro/README.md

-# Mooro: A truly parallel, super compact TCP Server in CRuby.
+# Mooro: A truly parallel server for CRuby

-Mooro is a no-dependency, parallel TCP Server with essential features like **logging, worker-pooling, and graceful-stopping**.
+Mooro is a compact, parallel TCP server targeting CRuby.
+It is built to be extended - you can only do so much with raw TCP sockets - and offers straigtforward ways (and examples) of doing so.

 ## Uncompromising Minimalism
-Mooro aims to deliver most if not all essential features expected from a modern Ruby web server such as
+Mooro aims to deliver all essential features expected from a modern Ruby web server such as
-* **Parallel**.
+* **Parallelism**.
 Mooro utilizes true parallelism with CRuby through `Ractor`s.
-* **Loggable**.
+* **Logging**.
 Supervisor start/stop, worker errors, and other notable events are logged by default, and adding additional logging points is as simple as adding `logger.send("message")`.
-* **Stoppable**.
-Capable of gracefully stopping (or forcefully, if you would prefer that).
+* **Stopping**.
+Capable of gracefully stopping (or forcefully, if you prefer that).

-At the same time, it abstracts away virtually nothing away from TCPServer to allow for maximum extensibility.
+At the same time, it abstracts virtually nothing away from TCPServer, enabling maximum extensibility.
-Anything at the TCP level and higher, such as raw HTTP, is fair game for Mooro!
+Anything at the TCP level and higher is fair game for Mooro.
 Extending Mooro is quite simple because it is
 * **Compact**.
-The base server has 0 dependencies and fits in less than 150 lines of code(this number _includes_ comments)!
+The base server has 0 dependencies and fits in less than 150 lines of code.
+Yes, this number _includes_ comments!
 * **Pure Ruby**.
 No C extensions, so you don't need to dive into the shadow realm to figure out the internals of Mooro.
 * **Almost GServer compatible**.
 Most of the server interface is identical to [GServer](https://github.com/ruby/gserver), an ex-stdlib Generic Server, for familiarity's sake.

-## Installation

-Install the gem and add to the application's Gemfile by executing:

-    $ bundle add UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG

-If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG

 ## Usage